ashutosh1982/SmartThings-BigTalker/README.md

   * Adjusted some debug/trace log info
   * Added default "talk while in mode(s)" with custom mode overrides for each event group.
   * Status page: add defaults, cleanup look
+*  12/27/2014 - 1.0.3-Alpha3
+  *  Added Volume Change (supported for Sonos, VLC-Thing, not supported for Ubi due to lack of support in it's device type)

 # More Details
 Have you ever wanted a talking house?
 Now you can!
 With my Big Talker SmartApp ( http://github.com/rayzurbock/SmartThings-BigTalker )